 Morning Drive - Health Unit Update

-Dr. Wajid Ahmed, Windsor Essex Medical Officer of Health, joins Mike and Lisa to talk about Windsor-Essex remaining in the red control level The viewpoints expressed in this podcast represent the opinions of the host and participants as of the date of publication and are not intended to be a substitute for medical advice and best practices by leading medical authorities as the information surrounding the current coronavirus pandemic is constantly evolving.
+Dr. Wajid Ahmed, Windsor-Essex Medical Officer of Health, joins Mike and Lisa to talk about the COVID-19 cases and their impact in our region The viewpoints expressed in this podcast represent the opinions of the host and participants as of the date of publication and are not intended to be a substitute for medical advice and best practices by leading medical authorities as the information surrounding the current coronavirus pandemic is constantly evolving.